-Filed by the Registrant \boxtimes Filed by a party other than the Registrant \Box Chec k the a appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defii nitive Proxy Statemen nt .
-Definitive Additional Materials Solic citing Material Pursua nt to §240.14a-12 GOGO INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant) Payn nent of f Filing Fee (Check th ne appropriate box): \boxtimes No f ee required.
-Fee o computed on table bel low per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class o of securities to which transaction applies: (2) Aggregate number of of securities to which transaction applies: (3) ner underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing d state how it was determined): (4) Proposed maximum n aggregate value of transaction: (5) Total fee paid: Fee I paid previously with p preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or I Registration Statement No.:
+□ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(4) Date Filed:
+- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: